maxkulish/go-optimization-guide/docs/01-common-patterns/interface-boxing.md

 ## How to Avoid Interface Boxing

-- Use pointers when assigning to interfaces:
+- Use pointers when assigning to interfaces.
 If the method set requires a pointer receiver or the value is large, explicitly pass a pointer to avoid repeated copying and heap allocation.
     ```go
     for i := range tasks {
        result = append(result, &tasks[i]) // Avoids boxing copies
     }
     ```

-- Avoid interfaces in hot paths:
+- Avoid interfaces in hot paths.
 If the concrete type is known and stable, avoid interface indirection entirely—especially in compute-intensive or allocation-sensitive functions.

-- **Use type-specific containers**:
+- Use type-specific containers.
 Instead of `[]interface{}`, prefer generic slices or typed collections where feasible.
 This preserves static typing and reduces unnecessary allocations.

-- **Benchmark and inspect with pprof**:
+- Benchmark and inspect with pprof.
 Use `go test -bench` and `pprof` to observe where allocations occur.
 If the allocation site is in `runtime.convT2E` (convert T to interface), you're likely boxing.